omrazCZ/ANS/README.md

 You can skip this step and continue with the provided csv files in the `results` folder.

-Please resume with the cell labeled 'Edge centric generation'.
+Please resume with the cell labelled 'Edge centric generation'.

 ## Results